 It’s an exciting time to be in retail.
-Even with online giants like Amazon creating a highly competitive playing field, brick and mortar stores are finding novel ways to use new retail technology trends to keep pace.
+Online giants like Amazon are creating a highly competitive playing field.
+However, brick and mortar stores are finding novel ways to use new retail technology trends to keep pace.
 In fact, some retailers are going all out to make the customer shopping experience so seamless and enjoyable that brand loyalty will take on a whole new meaning.
-The line between digital and physical is blurring with these new retail technology trends, and it’s not a bad thing.
-As just one example, providing in-aisle checkout via smart devices will be an important factor in improving customer satisfaction by making the store checkout process more like the online shopping experience.
+The line between digital and physical is blurring with these new retail technology trends.
+That’s not a bad thing.
+As just one example, providing in-aisle checkout via smart devices will be an important factor in improving customer satisfaction.
+They’ll make the store checkout process more like the online shopping experience.

 Here are some of the other up and coming retail technology trends.

 Knowing the Customer In Store and Out Will Be Essential

 One of the new retail technology trends is the omnichannel experience.
 It will become a basic requirement rather than a “nice to have option” in the coming years.
 This means the associate inside the store will need to know as much about the customer walking in the door as possible.
 That way, they can understand their preferences and anticipate their needs.
 Obviously getting consumers signed up for loyalty/rewards programs so that their data is readily available will play a key role here.